Edinburgh University Medics RFC: History

 The distinctive colours of the club - red, maroon and yellow - are said to represent blood, liver and pus, befitting a team of medics.

 The side won the Scottish and Northern Irish Medics Sports, which was hosted in Edinburgh at Inch Park on 2 November 2019.

+The club’s most successful day was in 2023 when they were crowned Bowl champions of the east region.
+The final was played against Hawick Harlequins, a side who were two leagues above.
+Despite the Hawick side’s large pack, EUMRFC managed to hold out for an impressive 18-12 victory, allowing then skipper Francis Branford to lift the trophy before retiring from the role to pursue a career in teaching.